 The bizarre Maleo Photo: Susan Myers

-The Indonesian province of Sulawesi, formerly known as the Celebes, is the large, odd-shaped island, variously described as spider or orchid, to the east of Borneo and west of New Guinea.
-It has the highest number of endemic bird species of any of the Indonesian islands—arguably, more than 70 species are found nowhere else.
-Additionally, there is a marvelous suite of endemic mammals and plants.
+The Indonesian province of Sulawesi, formerly known as the Celebes, is the large, odd-shaped island, variously described as resembling a spider or orchid, to the east of Borneo and west of New Guinea.
+It has the highest number of endemic bird species of any of the Indonesian islands — arguably, more than 70 species are found nowhere else.
+Additionally, there is a marvelous suite of endemic mammals, reptiles, butterflies and plants.
 Halmahera, the largest of the Moluccas or Spice Islands, lies just a short distance to the east and has a similar odd shape but a totally different avifauna, of which a remarkable 22 are endemic.

 Day 1: The tour begins this evening in Denpasar.
 Night in Denpasar, Bali.